Skip to content Skip to sidebar Skip to footer

 A very polished and clean looking living room.
 The emerald velvet sofa is a wonderful centerpiece.

-Remember, these are generalizations.
-Fabric mills have advanced to the point that even 100% polyester can capture the look and feel of linens, wools, cottons and other natural fibers.
+Remember, these are generalisations.
+Fabric mills have advanced to the point that even 100% polyester can capture the look and feel of linens, wools, cottons and other natural fibres.

 1. Chenille